Saturday, February 9, 2013

 “Our first tour of the day was to Salzburg, Austria.
 On this day we saw the Hercules fountain, church, and graveyard from the film Sound of Music, visited Mozart's Gebursthaus (birth home), and shopped."

-The floor of the church had the tomb plates of the old bishops laid within the flagstone floor.
+The floor of the old church had the tomb plates of the old bishops laid within the flagstone floor.
 And at St Peter’s Abbey, we entered the hollowed out Mönchsberg mountainside riddled with a maze of compartments.
-Descended many stone steps into early Christian catacombs.
-Then climbing up many more into hidden chapels reportedly dating back to pre-700 A.D.
+Descended many stone steps into early Christian catacombs, then climbed up many more into hidden chapels reportedly dating back to pre-700 A.D.
 St. Peter's garden-like cemetery is the oldest in Salzburg and was depicted in the Sound of Music as the hiding place of the Von Trapp family as they were attempting to escape.

 Ended the interesting enjoyable excursion with a hike and a rousing chorus of The Hills are Alive with the Sound of Climbing.